 Quick Guide to CAP Manuals and Regulations

-CAP has a lot of manuals and regulations.
+CAP has a lot of regulations, pamphlets, and other publications.
 Some are relevant primarily to officers with certain duty assignments.
 Others contain general information about which all members should be knowledgeable.

-Here are the initial ones to become familiar with.
+Here are the basic ones to be aware of.